Qbicz/multi-secret-sharing/README.md

 **multi-secret-sharing** is a tool for splitting multiple secrets among multiple stakeholders.

+**It uses cryptography to divide vulnerable secret data into multiple parts in such a way that compromising even a few servers/secret parts does not endanger security of a secret.**

 The parts, or secret shares are saved as JSON files and can be later distributed to several people or backed up on separate disks and online storage facilities.

 Implemented and ready-to-use multi secrets sharing schemes are: